Kenneth Choi: Acting career

 Choi began his acting career in Portland, Oregon.
 His first role was in the Disney Channel television film, Halloweentown, with Debbie Reynolds.
-Choi moved to Los Angeles in late 1999 to further pursue a career as an actor.
-In film, Choi appeared in The Wolf of Wall Street (as Chester Ming), Captain America: The First Avenger (as Jim Morita), Red Dawn (as Smith) and Suicide Squad.
+Choi moved to Los Angeles in late 1999 to further pursue acting.
+In film, he appeared in The Wolf of Wall Street (as Chester Ming), Captain America: The First Avenger (as Jim Morita), Red Dawn (as Smith) and Suicide Squad.
 In the 2017 film Spider-Man: Homecoming, he plays a grandson of his Captain America character.

-Choi has appeared in television.
-He played Henry Lin in Sons of Anarchy, Captain Ed Rollins on the NBC TV series Ironside, and Sam Luttrell for the NBC TV series Allegiance.
+Choi has appeared on television.
+He played Henry Lin in Sons of Anarchy, Captain Ed Rollins on the NBC TV series Ironside and Sam Luttrell for the NBC TV series Allegiance.

 Choi played Judge Lance Ito in The People v.
-O. J. Simpson: American Crime Story.
-He appeared in various TV series, including Longmire, The Newsroom, The Last Man on Earth, Glee, Heroes, 24, Lincoln Heights, CSI: Crime Scene Investigation, House M.D. and The King of Queens.
+O.J.
+Simpson: American Crime Story.
+He has appeared in various TV series including Longmire, The Newsroom, The Last Man on Earth, Glee, Heroes, 24, Lincoln Heights, CSI: Crime Scene Investigation, House M.D. and The King of Queens.

-Choi has provided his voice as Jim Morita for the video game Captain America: Super Soldier.
-He has voiced the role of a gangster in the 2004 video game Grand Theft Auto: San Andreas.
+Choi provided his voice as Jim Morita for the video game Captain America: Super Soldier.
+He voiced the role of a gangster in the 2004 video game Grand Theft Auto: San Andreas.

-In October 2017, Choi was cast as Howie "Chimney" Han on Fox TV's show 9-1-1.
+In October 2017, Choi was cast as Howie "Chimney" Han on Fox TV's 9-1-1.
 In 2018, Choi played Bob Dwyer on Starz's Counterpart.
-Also that year, he appeared in the feature films Gringo, and Hotel Artemis.
+Also that year, he appeared in the feature films Gringo and Hotel Artemis.

+Starting in season 14 of King of the Hill, Choi became the new voice of Ted Wassanasong who was previously voiced in earlier seasons by Toby Huss.